Channah-Miryam/FEM--pod-request-access-landing-page/README.md

 Accessibility Issues: Axe unable to determine contrast due to background image.

+Screen reader accessibility: Tested with NVDA.

-Accessibility features: -Semantic HTML used -Aria property added to improve screen reader navigation.
-Skip link included.
+Accessibility features: Semantic HTML used.
+Skip link included to make navigation to screen reader users easier.
+Aria properties not used in this project.

 Tools used to test accessibility: -Axe dev tools extention (general accessibility including color contrast and alt text) -Google lighthouse (general accessibility including color contrast and alt text)

 Accessibility checklist for reference: https://www.a11yproject.com/checklist/

-Screen reader accessibility: Tested with NVDA.

 Testing suite: Not included.